 You will use ski touring equipment during the course, but previous ski touring experience is not required.
 Snowboarders - you don’t need previous touring experience if you are using snowshoes.
 If you are using a splitboard you should be familiar with your split system.
 Splitboards can be tricky stuff for beginners, and you will have no time to learn how to set it up during the course.

 Chamonix valley and surroundings offer great choice of different types of accommodation.
-Town of Chamonix is an ideal place to stay, but places like Les Houches or Argentière are also a good choice.
+Town of Chamonix is a good place to stay, but places like Les Houches or Servoz are also a good choice.

-For the classroom day you can use a public transport, location will be close to transport infrastructure.For a field day we basically stay around one of the Chamonix valley ski areas.
-But in case of bad weather we go to Aosta valley and you will need a car, but there is always a possibility to share the cars.
+For the classroom day you can use a public transport, location will be close to transport infrastructure.For a field day we will be in Chamonix valley, Aravis range or Grand Massif area, depends on snow and weather conditions.
+For Aravis or Grand Massif you will need a car, but most of the time there is a possibility to share the cars.
 If you come for the course with the car and are keen to share it with other participants, please let me know in advance.

 - Touring skis or splitboard or snowshoe for splitboarders.